fraserivison/apex-adventures/README.md

 ## Credits

-The code to make the social media tabs in the footer are from [Youtube] (https://www.youtube.com/watch?v=_CEJZr8-OmY)
+The code to make the social media tabs in the footer is from [Youtube] (https://www.youtube.com/watch?v=_CEJZr8-OmY)

 The icons in the footer are from [Font Awesome] (https://fontawesome.com/kits)

+Part of the code for the styling of the images on the gallery.html is from [W3Schools] (https://www.w3schools.com/css/css3_images.asp)